chopchap/apue/week04/slide_notes.md

   > - The Unix Filesystem may store the contents of a dir on reserved dir data blocks, for efficiency reasons possibly kept separate from the data blocks used for regular files
   > - '.' and '..' dir allow you to maneuver the file system hierarchy via relative paths
   > - dir name is the mapping found in a dir's parent dir
-  > - now that we see why such hard links can only exist within the same filesystem, and why the `st_dev` in combination with the `st_ino` field is required to uniquely identify a file.
+  > - now that we see why such hard links can only exist within the same filesystem, and why the `st_dev` (i.e. the device number) in combination with the `st_ino` (i.e. inode number) field is required to uniquely identify a file.
+  > - on the _root_ filesystem, both '.' and '..' in the root directory _do_ point to the same inode.
+But that is the only instance of dot and dot dot pointing to the same directory, since only in the root do you **NOT** have a parent directory.
 ## link(2)
 - since reasons listed, symbolic links were invented:
   1. Unix systems have not implemented hardlinks across filesystem